 *BMA of Arkansas Meeting Information (pg.
 1)

-Duffy Guyton — Central Baptist College is honored to host the annual BMA of Arkansas Annual Session, which will be held on Nov.
-7-8.
+Duffy Guyton – Central Baptist College is honored to host the annual BMA of Arkansas annual session, which will be held Nov.
+5-6.
 It is our great pleasure to welcome the pastors and messengers of the BMA of Arkansas to the CBC campus.
-We love and appreciate everyone who is part of the BMA of Arkansas, therefore, we desire for your time on campus to be meaningful and worshipful!
-It is our heart to serve you.
-So, for your convenience, an information table will be set up outside of the Burgess Auditorium.
+We love and appreciate everyone who is part of the BMA of Arkansas; therefore, we desire for your time on campus to be meaningful, worshipful and safe.
+It is our desire to serve you so, for your convenience, an information table will be set up outside of the Burgess Auditorium.
 Please feel free to stop by and let us know if there is anything you need.
-Student leaders will be staffing the table for the duration of the session.
-In addition, CBC will be providing complimentary water on the stages of Toland and the Burgess Auditorium, as well as complimentary coffee and water in the foyer area of Cooper Complex.
-(Visit www.baptisttrumpet.com for more information on the BMA of Arkansas meeting.)

 Trumpet Notes (pg.
 4)